The Ultimate Guide to STEM Competitions & Events for 2023

 What else: The world championship is recognized by the Guinness Book of World Records as the World’s largest robotics competition (awesome!).

 When: Tournaments are held year-round at the regional, state, and national levels.
-Winners are invited to the VEX Robotics World Championship each April, though the event may be virtual this year.
+Winners are invited to the VEX Robotics World Championship each April/May.

 Where: All across the globe!
 Check your local listings for locations/dates here.